 Cited by Vogue as “One of 7 Under-the-Radar Boutique Hotels to Know”, the hotel’s draw is its unique take on simple luxury among the breathtaking scenery.
 Originally intended as a single house, the project grew from the couple’s deep appreciation of nature – from images and ideas, and a passion for design and adventure.
 A wonder of environmental engineering and sheer human grit, the untouched jungle site was carefully shaped and meticulously designed using local materials sourced from the land.

 It evolved over time into an earthy and stylish compound of nine individual houses, a spa, and a restaurant/bar that serves the freshest of locally sourced ingredients.
 Each house was designed with its own character and feel to blend with the environment, and each includes its own private outdoor space.

 A special place of spectacular natural beauty, Verana transports you to a private oasis of imagination, artistry and style.

 Light breakfast included, housekeeping and laundry service available, hotel amenities, spa and massage services, wifi throughout.

 It’s all about adventure as well as relaxation here.
 An hour or so south of Puerto Vallarta, the small fishing village of Yelapa is a remote outpost along the crescent shaped Bay of Banderas.
 Surrounded by picturesque wild habitat, the town is accessible only by boat so has thankfully escaped much of the mass tourism of other coastal towns (so far).

-A half hour walk down the mountain, the town has a handful of beach bars and restaurants and a long beach for swimming and snorkeling or kayaking.
+A half hour walk down the mountain, the village has a few little restaurants, bars and shops where you can buy groceries and most things you’ll need.
+There is also a long beach for swimming or kayaking.

 BEST TIME TO VISIT: Fall through Spring